Marcosxx1/Book-Cadastration-with-node/README.md

 ### - More 'day-to-day' functionalities
 #### This project exceeded my expectations, and I would like to further improve it

+### - Stick with one language
+#### I started the project in portuguese, and then gradually changed to english, this proved to be challenging to mantain and confusing.
 <details><summary>Contribution?</summary>
 You're wellcome to contribute!
 </details>